phantamanta44/tinkers-evolution/README.md

 In addition, Tinkers' Evolution also adds these features:

 * Sceptres: magical weapons that can both strike things at close range or launch volleys of projectiles
+* Modifiers: a few tool mods that aren't linked to a particular integration module
     * Fluxed Modifier: allows tools to run on energy by attaching a battery
     * Photovoltaic Modifier: gives energized tools the ability to recharge under the sun
 * Artifacts: powerful tools and weapons that appear in loot chests but cannot be repaired
+* Tweaks: small, configurable changes to basic Tinkers' Construct behaviour
+    * Melt speed multiplier: a multiplier applied to melting speeds for all heat-based devices (e.g. smeltery, melter)

 The current plans for the future can be found [here](https://github.com/phantamanta44/tinkers-evolution/blob/1.12.2/TODO.md).